ricardo-ch/go-kafka/README.md

 Go-kafka provides an easy way to use kafka listeners and producers with only a few lines of code.
 The listener is able to consume from multiple topics, and will execute a separate handler for each topic.

+> 📘 Important note for v3 upgrade:
+> - The library now relies on the IBM/sarama library instead of Shopify/sarama, which is no longer maintained.
+> - The `kafka.Handler` type has been changed to a struct containing both the function to execute and the handler's optional configuration.
+>
+> These two changes should be the only breaking changes in the v3 release.
+The rest of the library should be compatible with the previous version.

 ## Quick start

 Simple consumer